ESBenchmark/ESBench/docs/guide/toolchains.md

 ### WebRemoteExecutor

-`WebRemoteExecutor` is designed to run your suite on remote device, it serve the benchmark on a HTTP URL, and you could access the URL on browser.
+`WebRemoteExecutor` is designed to run benchmark on remote device, it serves the suites on a HTTP URL, and you can access the URL to run them.

 Once the page is open, it keeps pulling suites and executing them, so that you don't need to open the URL again the next time you run `esbench`.